 Analysis of seven fragments, recovered from three aerogel tracks obtained through NASA's Stardust mission to comet Wild 2, revealed an average composition similar to the bulk composition of CI chondrites (Stephan et al., 2007).
 Examples of low-temperature (150200°C) aqueous alteration phases found in both comet Wild 2 and Orgueil include the nickel-, copper-, and zinc-bearing iron sulfides cubanite, pyrrhotite, pentlandite, and sphalerite (Berger et al., 2011, 2015).
 Olivine in both Orgueil and Ivuna has a similar compositional range to that found in comet Wild 2 particles as well as in anhydrous IDPs, and less similar to other carbonaceous chondrite types (Le Gac et al., 2009).
 Besides the CI meteorites, there exists some C-rich aggregates in clasts and inclusions within some unequilibrated ordinary chondrite breccias that closely fit a cometary profile.
 Meteorites with such inclusions include Sharps (H3.4), Dimmitt (H4), Tsukuba (H56), and Krymka (LL3.1).
 In their research on micrometeoroid/microxenolith populations originating from both comets and asteroids, Briani et al. (2011) determined that two distinct populations could not be resolved.
 Therefore, they concluded that a continuum may exist between carbonaceous asteroids and comets.

-Notably, based on mineralogical analyses by King et al. (2015), three thermally metamorphosed (Stage III of Nakamura, 2005) CI-like chondritesY-82162, Y-86029, and Y-980115are considered to possibly represent a separate parent body, perhaps one of the known NEOs such as 3200 Phaethon.
+Based on mineralogical analyses initially by Ikeda, 1992 and then by King et al. (2015), three thermally metamorphosed (Stage III of Nakamura, 2005) CI-like chondritesY-82162, Y-86029, and Y-980115are considered to represent a separate parent body.
+This group is represented by a growing number of meteorites and has been designated the CY group, members of which perhaps originated on one of the known NEOs such as 3200 Phaethon.
 The specimen of Orgueil shown above is a 0.162 g specimen measuring approximately 5 mm in diameter.
 A more representative photo of Orgueil can be seen on the website of the Muséum National d'Histoire de Paris.